mrcsrsch/Machine-Learning-in-R/README.md

 # Machine Learning in R
- Own implementations of common machine learning algorithms in R
+ Own implementations in R of common machine learning methods.